Clinical Movement

 • Definition: Brief, involuntary, shock-like jerks caused by sudden muscle contraction (positive) or sudden loss of tone (negative/asterixis)

-• Classification: By physiology (cortical > subcortical > spinal > peripheral); cortical myoclonus is the most common type
+• Classification: By physiology (cortical > subcortical > brainstem > spinal > peripheral); cortical myoclonus is the most common subtype of pathologic myoclonus

 • Cortical myoclonus: Action-sensitive, stimulus-sensitive; EEG shows giant SEPs and back-averaged cortical transients; enhanced C-reflex on EMG